elm-community/elm-shrink/README.md

   convert (Array.fromList) (Array.toList) (list shrinker)
 ```

 And, ta-da...
-0 brain cells were used to get a shrinker or arrays.
+0 brain cells were used to get a shrinker on arrays.